 Fire protection is divided between Federal, State and Local responsibility.
 Within the State and Local Responsibility Areas, the California Department of Forestry and Fire Protection (CAL FIRE) identifies Fire Hazard Severity Zones (FHSZ) that are likely to experience increased fire hazards.
-Although equivalent information is not available for the Federal Responsibility Area the fire hazard is considered high because of the accumulation of biomass in the national forest areas.
+Although equivalent information is not available for the Federal Responsible Area. the corresponding fire hazard in these areas is considered high because of the accumulation of biomass in the national forest areas.

 As part of the U.S. Forest Service-led National Cohesive Strategy for forest fire management, the South Fork American River Cohesive Strategy is being implemented in collaboration with both federal and state management agencies.
 Recognizing sizeable areas in El Dorado County are without this level of attention, the County established the Office of Wildfire Preparedness and Resilience (OWPR) after the Caldor Fire to organize local agencies and communities to provide resources, outreach, project coordination, and planning support to foster coherent and coordinated mitigation to wildfire risk and fire adapted and resilient communities.
-OWPR is also leading the effort to update the Western El Dorado County Community Wildfire Protection Plan in collaboration with community-based Fire Safe Councils and partner agencies and organizations to evaluate current fire hazards and risks throughout the West Slope, align wildfire planning efforts across agencies, identify mitigation projects and activities needed to protect communities from the risk of wildfire, and provide a framework for local communities, organizations, and agencies to take action.
+OWPR is also leading the effort to update the Western El Dorado County Community Wildfire Protection Plan in collaboration with community-based Fire Safe Councils and partner agencies and organizations to evaluate current fire hazards and risks throughout the West Slope, align wildfire planning efforts across agencies, identify mitigation projects and activities needed to protect communities from the risk of wildfire. and provide a framework for local communities, organizations, and agencies to take action.
 In July 2024, El Dorado County achieved placement on the California Board of Forestry and Fire Protection's Fire Risk Reduction Community List, which recognizes local agencies within a State Responsibility Area or very high fire hazard severity zone that meet best practices for local fire planning per Public Resources Code Section 4290.1.
 Prior, TCPUD was named in the inaugurating 2022 list.
-Wildfires do not observe jurisdictional boundaries and communities with mixed responsible parties need to take leadership in coordinating implementation of mitigation actions.
-That is why community-based planning and efforts need to be integrated as part of regional wildfire management which is divided among federal, state and local agencies.
-The County's Office of Wildfire Preparedness and Resilience plays an important role in bridging this coordination.